vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

     See the [sample JSON files](#sample-input-file) file for reference.

-10. Execute the following command to initiate the deployment.
+10. Run the following command to initiate the deployment.

     **To Enable Workload Control Plane**